 Tip: Not sure if your contrast yarns stand out enough?
 Try taking a photo of your chosen yarn in black and white and see how well they work together.

-Today on Instagram I spent some time chatting about different colourwork types.
+During an Instagram Live, I spent some time chatting about different colourwork types.
 This blog post will pull that all together for you, so you can find all the relevant tutorials and patterns in one spot.

 And if you missed the live you can watch the replay below.
 I get to share my tips and answer some of your questions in the group and my DMs!